-Please be informed, that our tours are fully inclusive (motorcycle rental; accommodation; fuel; tour guide; all entry fees; all meals: breakfast, lunch, dinner; soft drinks and much much more …) So you can completely focus on your holiday, the adventure and the riding.
+Please be informed, that our tours are fully inclusive (motorcycle rental; accommodation; fuel; tour guide; all entry fees; all meals: breakfast, lunch, dinner; soft drinks, and much much more …) So you can completely focus on your holiday, the adventure and the riding.
 There are no hidden costs or other surprises – our tour prices are the final prices.
 Fact!
-Only the beer in the evening you have to pay by yourself … Hehehe … ?
+Only the beer in the evening you have to pay by yourself … LOL

-A deposit is nonrefundable if the booking is cancelled less than 30 days before the starting date of the hire.
-The full hire fee is to be paid 14 days before the Tour start date, in order for the booking to be confirmed.
-If the guest does not commit to payment 14 days before Tour start date, the booking may be cancelled.
+A deposit is non-refundable if the booking is canceled less than 30 days before the starting date of the hire.
+The full hire fee is to be paid 14 days before the Tour start date, for the booking to be confirmed.
+If the guest does not commit to payment 14 days before the Tour start date, the booking may be canceled.

 Big Bike Tours Tour Cancellations will incur the following charges:

 30 Days to 15 Days 30% of the Tour price

 14 Days to 8 Days 50% of the Tour price

 7 Days or less 100% of the Tour price